Parents and Therapist Impressed with 5-YO Boy’s Large Improvements in Short Time

 (Edited, emphasis added)

 *Disclaimer: The activities in the Brain and Sensory Foundations curriculum make use of the natural processes of neuroplasticity and development that are innately wired in the design of human beings to promote maturity and function.
 These activities appear to calm, organize, and mature the neuro-sensory-motor systems just as we see in the healthy development of human infants.
-Individual results may vary, and we do not claim to offer a cure for any specific condition or disorder.
+Individual results may vary, and we do not claim to offer a diagnosis or cure for any specific condition or disorder.
 The Brain and Sensory Foundations activities appear to improve overall functioning resulting in measurable improvements for a range of conditions as demonstrated in over 1800 case studies from participants.